walterrowe/magick-frames/README.md

 # Creating The AppleScript Droplet

 The AppleScript script is distributed as "[logo_white_pic.applescript](logo_white_pic.applescript)".
 This is the name of one of the included styles.
 See the names of all the included styles in a property called `optionsList`.
 Save the script as an app named one of these included styles and images will be decorated with the options associated with the named style.
-Save the AppleScript as multiple different included style names to make multiple droplets for use.
+Save the AppleScript as multiple different included style names to create multiple droplets for use.

 1. Open [logo_white_pic.applescript](logo_white_pic.applescript) script in the macOS AppleScript Editor
 1. Look at the `optionsList` property of predefined styles and their associated options